jockerz/redis_simple_orm/README.md

-# WARNING: Not Stable Yet
+# WARNING: Not recommended for main data storage

 # Redis Simple ORM